Drathonix/LoadMyChunks/Test_Procedures.md

 Because this is an MC mod, tests need to be done manually.

+# How I do tests
+All tests are performed at least once on each Version-Loader combination using a prism instance and using the world file in testsaves.

 # Procedures
 ### Boots
 Self-explanatory, the game must successfully load and joining a world must work as expected.